UoW-CPC/rabbda-university-portal/README.md

 5. query_data.hql - query sample data with Hive.

 #### Iteration 2 - Ingesting postgres data HDFS and analyse them with Pig

+At this example we populate sample data, upload the to HDFS and analyse them with Pig.

 ##### Phase A: Export data from postgres and upload them to HDFS.